yycfp/unconf/2018-02-15-longest-contiguous-increasing-range/scala/README.md

 ![](code.png)

-1. Find all the indexes where where a new range starts.
+1. Find all the indexes where a new range starts.
 I also want the book-ends, `0` and `xs.size`.
 In this particular case, my data structure will look like this: `Vector(0, 3, 9, 12, 13, 16, 17)`.
-The way I do this is I first zip the input `xs` with their index.
-That gives me a `Seq` or tuples `(x, index)`.
+I accomplish this by first zipping the input `xs` with the index.
+That gives me a `Seq` of tuples `(x, index)`.
 I then `collect` the index where the current value `x` is less than the value before it.

 2. Now that I have `Vector(0, 3, 9, 12, 13, 16, 17)`, I simply have to measure the gaps between each pair.
-I do this by mapping over the vector using a window of size 2 `sliding(2)` and generating a new tuple of index and length `=> (l, r - l)`, and finally just find the max by the length `maxBy(_._2)`, which gives me `(3,6)`.
+I do this by mapping over the vector using a window of size 2 `sliding(2)` and generating a new tuple of index and length `=> (l, r - l)`.
+Then I find the max by the length `maxBy(_._2)`, which gives me `(3,6)`.

 3. Because the answer calls for the two indexes, I can calculate the end index by add the length to the index `(index, index + length-1)`.

 Answer is `(3,8)`.

+If you have [sbt](https://www.scala-sbt.org/) installed, you can run the tests by `sbt test` from the `scala` folder.

-You can run a play with the solution [here](https://scalafiddle.io/sf/wpqRL2J/0) if you don't want to download this code.
-The code in this repository is a little different in that it is more general; it uses the [Ordering trait (typeclass)](https://www.scala-lang.org/api/2.12.3/scala/math/Ordering.html) to support other types. that's defined in the standard library.
+If you'd rather not install sbt, I created a [Scala Fiddle](https://scalafiddle.io/sf/wpqRL2J/0) where you can run and play with the code.
+The code in the repository is a little different in that it is more general; it uses the [Ordering trait (typeclass)](https://www.scala-lang.org/api/2.12.3/scala/math/Ordering.html) to support other types.
 I also extracted the partial function to better show you how the collect function works.
 I could have used `filter`, but I chose `collect` because I didn't need the entire tuple.
+Either one can work.